canonical/matter-pi-gpio-commander/README.md

 Make sure to also [grant the GPIO access](#GPIO).

 #### Set CLI flags
-The lighting app runs as a service without any default CLI flags.
+By default, the lighting app runs as a service without any CLI flags.
 The snap allows passing flags to the service via the `args` snap option.
+This is useful for overriding SDK defaults to customize the application behavior.

 For example, to set the `--wifi --passcode 1234` flags:
 ```
 snap set matter-pi-gpio-commander args="--wifi --passcode 1234"
 ```

-To see the list of all flags, run the `help` app:
+To see the list of all flags and SDK default, run the `help` app:
 ```
 $ matter-pi-gpio-commander.help
 Usage: /snap/matter-pi-gpio-commander/x3/bin/lighting-app [opti